sathishkumar67/GPT2-Pretraining_Finewebedu10B/README.md

-Pretraining the GPT2 Model using FineWebEDU dataset.
-Training using a Multi-GPU Training Called ddp_notebook in kaggle notebook................
+* pretraining GPT2 Model using FineWebEDU dataset.
+* Training using distributed data parallel technique in kaggle notebook